ASangarin/AriKeys/README.md

 ![AriKeys Button](https://i.imgur.com/bUypgi1.png)

-(Please note that the button only appears on compatible servers)

 ## Support
 If you require support or have questions, reach out to me on the [Support Discord](https://discord.gg/bPkStPTmNK) or simply open an issue on this GitHub repo.